sinshen/ApeX-dqn/README.md

 much slower than a3c

-update apex dqn, distributed prioritized experience replay, didnt test
+update apex dqn, can't work well, I have no idea how to make replay memory

-asynchronousdqn is almost like a3c, asydqn_rm added replay memory, multi-step will be even faster than a3c
+asynchronousdqn is almost like a3c, asydqn_rm added replay memory, with n-step return will be even faster than a3c

-apexdqn will perform better as the number of actors increse